manikcloud/Jenkins-cicd/README.md

 $ unzip apache-maven-3.6.3-bin.zip
 ```
 ⦁	Go to Manage Jenkins from the Jenkins dashboard and select Global Tool Configuration

 ⦁	Scroll down to the Maven section and click on Add Maven

 ⦁	You can choose to install automatically by ticking the checkbox and specifying the version, or uncheck the box and enter the local path if you want to configure manually.

 ⦁	Enter a name for the installation (For Example: my_maven)

 ⦁	Uncheck the Install automatically checkbox.

-⦁	Paste the path to the Maven file in the MAVEN_HOME field (/home/labsuser/Downloads/apache-maven-3.6.3) and click Save
+⦁	Paste the path to the Maven file in the MAVEN_HOME field (/home/labsuser/Downloads/apache-maven-3.6.

+⦁	click Save

 ⦁	You can now find Maven project as an option under New Item.